-Determine Interventions; and Risks and Performance.
-Performance Management Framework and Measures for the Police and Crime Plan yet to be finalised.
-(OPCC and Force) Performance Management Framework and Measures to be finalised for the Police and Crime Plan and evidence of corrective action (where necessary) provided.
+Police and Crime Plan yet to be finalised.
+(OPCC and Force) Plan and evidence of corrective action (where necessary) provided.
 2019/20 Update: Ongoing - Significant progress and reporting to governance boards.
 Format due to be finalised.
 Carry forward to 2020/21 Action Plan.
+2020/21 Update: Complete - Performance management and monitoring arrangements are in place, for robust reporting to the Commissioner and the Police and Crime Panel.
 Determine Interventions.
 Business Plans do not demonstrate consideration of 'Social Value'.
 (OPCC and Force) Consideration should be given to embedding the concept of 'Social Value' across the OPCC and Force.
 2019/20 Update: Ongoing - Both the Commissioning Framework and Procurement Strategy consider the wider social elements and provide the main general commitment to social value.
 In addition Gwent Police has signed up to the Welsh Government Code of Practice on ethical supply chains.
 Further embedding of this concept could be through the development of a Social Value Policy.
 Carry forward to 2020/21 Action Plan.
-Risks and Performance.
-In November 2018, a threshold within the 2018/19 Treasury Management Strategy was breached, by virtue of the monetary limit to be placed with one counterparty being exceeded.
-The investment overlap was discovered on the same day the investment was made and the Commissioner's Chief Finance Officer was contacted immediately for a decision on how to rectify.
-One option was to unwind the one investment early losing £2,000 of interest so there was no breach, or breaching the limit for six weeks until the planned repayment date.
-Due to the low risk of the counter party (a Local Authority) it was decided to breach the limit for 6 weeks.
-The Commissioner had no liquidity difficulties during this period.
-Staff undertaking the Treasury Management Function have been reminded of the need to strictly adhere to the relevant Treasury Management Strategy.
-2019/20 Update: Complete - However note further unconnected breach in 2019/20 assessment above.
+2020/21 Update: Ongoing - this requirement will be included in both the business planning process and benefits realisation strategy, which are being developed during 2021/22.